chkhetiani/bwall/README.md

 # bwall

-bwall is simple go program, which grabs image from [Bing](https://www.bing.com/) and sets as your wallpaper every day.
+bwall is simple crossplatform go program, which grabs image from [Bing](https://www.bing.com/) and sets as your wallpaper every day.

-P.s.
-It currently only works on Linux and MacOs (probably on other Unix like machines).